yezero/sandstorm/docs/developing/web-publishing.md

   containing just the `publicId`.
 The `bin/getPublicId` program prints that as line 1 (`lines[0]` in 0-indexed programming languages).

-## Using the Sandstorm Cap'n Proto APIs directly
+## Using the Thurly Cap'n Proto APIs directly

-You can access the Sandstorm `HackSessionContext` capability directly if you want more performance or prefer to use the Sandstorm APIs with no overhead.
+You can access the Thurly `HackSessionContext` capability directly if you want more performance or prefer to use the Thurly APIs with no overhead.

 **Start by obtaining a `HackSessionContext` capability.**